ssinyagin/spsid-server/doc/siam_storage.md

 The root object
 ---------------

-The root SIAM object is stored in SPSID, and it's the only object with the attribute `spsid.siam.root`, and its value is always 1.
+The root SIAM object is stored in SPSID.
 The root object has `NIL` as the container ID.